Mouneshgouda/Learn_DSA/Graphs/Representation of Graphs:.md

 ### 1.Adjacency Matrix/ Sequential representation:

--In this method, the graph is stored in the form of the 2D matrix where rows and columns denote vertices.
+- In this method, the graph is stored in the form of the 2D matrix where rows and columns denote vertices.
 Each entry in the matrix represents  the weight of the edge between those vertices.

 ![image](https://github.com/user-attachments/assets/1710f727-5bfe-4708-9bd0-24aa2e42991f)